racerxdl/riscv-online-asm/README.md

 It uses a webassembly compiled version of gnu as, objdump and objcopy to build the assembly.

-It has been done REALLY quick for my RISC-V Emulator series (currently only in portuguese at [https://www.youtube.com/playlist?list=PLEP_M2UAh9q6_2Jtvs9fgOVlRgsruii2m](https://www.youtube.com/playlist?list=PLEP_M2UAh9q6_2Jtvs9fgOVlRgsruii2m))
+It has been done REALLY quick (probably less than 2h) for my RISC-V Emulator series (currently only in portuguese at [https://www.youtube.com/playlist?list=PLEP_M2UAh9q6_2Jtvs9fgOVlRgsruii2m](https://www.youtube.com/playlist?list=PLEP_M2UAh9q6_2Jtvs9fgOVlRgsruii2m))

 ### Compiling binutils